 10 Tips for Saving Money on Holiday Entertaining

 - Shop at commissaries – Service members and their families are eligible to shop at commissaries, which offer items at cost plus a 5% surcharge.
 This is a great opportunity to save big on food for your holiday party.
 People can typically save more than 30 percent on their purchase when compared to regular commercial prices.
-Use this store locator to find a commissary in your area.

 - Try to get a free ham or turkey – Many grocery stores offer programs that reward frequent shoppers with a free ham, turkey, or other food for the holidays.
 In the weeks leading up to Christmas, look for stores in your area that may be offering this type of promotion.

-- Take advantage of warehouse store military discounts – Some warehouse stores like BJ’s, Costco, and Sam’s Club offer special incentives or discounted memberships to military.
+- Take advantage of warehouse store military discounts – Some warehouse stores like BJ’s and Sam’s Club offer special incentives or discounted memberships to military.
 These stores sell items in bulk amounts so that you can stock up on food, paper goods, and cleaning supplies, usually at very competitive prices.

 - Don’t overbuy – It is easy to overestimate how much food you will need for your holiday meals.
 Use these handy tips to figure out the correct amount of appetizers, side dishes, main dishes, drinks, and desserts you will need to serve your guests.